j-hannes/autotool-xmlrpc-client/README.md

 ---

-For more infor see the [autOlat protocol documentation](http://autolat.imn.htwk-leipzig.de/docs/protocol.pdf).
+For more info see the [autOlat protocol documentation](http://autolat.imn.htwk-leipzig.de/docs/protocol.pdf).